Resources | Racism, Repair and Restoration

 1. Be the Bridge by Latasha Morrison.
 Currently a book they are studying with some IF women’s groups.

 2. I’m Still Here: Black Dignity in a World Made for Whiteness by Austin Channing Brown.
-The Blooms, our Minneapolis local missionaries, led a book discussion this past year at Wayzata Free.
 Click here to learn why You should read it.

 Resources for Families, Youth and Children